rosstimson/padrino-book/01-03-installing-ruby-with-rbenv.md

 ## Installing Ruby With rbenv

-Instead of using the build-in software package for Ruby of your operating system, we will use [rbenv](https://github.com/sstephenson/rbenv/ "rbenv") which lets you switch between multiple versions of Ruby.
+Instead of using the built-in software package for Ruby on your operating system, we will use [rbenv](https://github.com/sstephenson/rbenv/ "rbenv") which lets you switch between multiple versions of Ruby.